Painting, refinishing and giving makeovers to furniture is so rewarding! Before & after furniture transformations are my favorite.

 And here’s a little tip…..

 Use old styrofoam to paint knobs and such.
-Worked very well for painting the legs on this dresser.
+This worked very well for painting the legs on this dresser.

 (they actually screwed in and out of the bottom)